Beatrice de Cardi: Honours

 From 1949 to 1973, de Cardi served as assistant secretary, and then secretary, of the Council for British Archaeology.
 The Council founded an annual talk, the Beatrice de Cardi Lecture, in her honour in 1976.
 Later, the Council renamed its headquarters Beatrice de Cardi House.

-In 1973 she was awarded the OBE for services to archaeology.
+In 1973, she was appointed Officer of the Order of the British Empire (OBE) for services to archaeology.

 In 1989 de Cardi received the Al Qasimi Medal, presented to her for archaeological services to the United Arab Emirates state of Ras Al Khaimah.
 She was the first woman to receive the medal.
 In 1993 she received the Burton Memorial Medal from the Royal Asiatic Society.
 From 1995 de Cardi was an Honorary Fellow at University College London.
 In June 2014 she turned 100, and was awarded the Gold Medal of the Society of Antiquaries of London "for distinguished services to archaeology".

 Personal life

 De Cardi's first fiancé died in World War II.
 Her second fiancé died in a riding accident in Qatar while working there with her.